River Rother, South Yorkshire: Floods

 The Meadowgate regulator was operated in 2000, resulting in the Meadowgate and Nethermoor lake flooding, but water levels remained around 1 ft below the level at which the main lakes would flood.

-The severe floods of 2007 were the result of some 80 million cubic metres of rainfall falling on South Yorkshire on 25 June 2007.
+The severe floods of 2007 were the result of some 80,000 megalitres of rainfall falling on South Yorkshire on 25 June 2007.
 The level of the River Rother at Rotherham reached the highest level ever recorded, at 5.71 m, and the regulators were staffed 24 hours a day in order to manage the water.
 However, there was a power failure at Canklow regulator, and the site had to be evacuated due to the threat posed by the possible breaching of the dam at Ulley Reservoir.
 The Meadowgate regulator was closed, and resulted in all four of the Rother Valley Country Park lakes flooding within the next 12 hours.
 Most of the car park and the watersports centre was also flooded, but water levels dropped over the next three days and little damage was caused.
-Assessment following those floods led the Environment Agency to conclude that the regulators were expensive to maintain, and that they should be removed once some of the flood banks had been remodelled to ensure that the washlands fill and empty at the correct levels in a flood cycle.
+Assessment following those floods led the Environment Agency to conclude that the regulators were expensive to maintain, and that they should be removed once some of the flood banks had been remodelled to ensure that the washlands filled and emptied at the correct levels in a flood cycle.

+However, by 2023 The Environment Agency had decided that the regulators should be refurbished, and the contract was awarded to JBA Bentley.
+The vertical gate at Canklow, which is raised and lowered by an electrically powered wire rope hoist, will be replaced with a new gate, with the project including new mechanical, electrical, instrumentation, control and automation (MEICA) systems.
+Some extra civil engineering work is also required, to improve the anchors holding the sheet-piling of the channel in place.
+A crane pad to allow the new gate to be placed in position, and to help with future maintenance had to be carefully positioned to avoid the high voltage overhead power lines crossing the site.
+The regulator at Woodhouse is expected to be decommissioned and replaced with a passive baffle or orifice plate once modelling of the site to determine their effectiveness has been completed.